scipion-em/docs/_sources/docs/developer/scipion-Cloud-for-training.rst.txt

 .. figure:: /docs/images/cloud/aws-i2pc-training-sg.png
    :alt: AWS console - Security Groups

-ssh is by default restricted to CNB IP range but it could be changed if neccessary.
+ssh is by default restricted to CNB IP range but it could be changed if necessary.

 * Click on ‘Review and launch’ and press ‘Launch’.
   A pop-up window will appear to select a security key pair.
 You can either select key i2pc-training or create a new one.